JanZaion/cosmic-deals-portal/SETUP.md

 - Never commit `.env.local` to version control
 - In production, use environment variables or secure configuration management
+- **Enhanced Security**: This application now uses server-side environment variables instead of client-side `NEXT_PUBLIC_` variables, preventing sensitive configuration from being exposed in the browser
+- **Server Actions**: Configuration is fetched securely using Next.js server actions at runtime
 - Consider implementing additional authorization checks based on your requirements
 - The current implementation fetches all cases - you may want to add customer-specific filtering

+## Security Improvements

+This version of the portal includes significant security enhancements:

+- **No Client-Side Exposure**: Sensitive configuration like Azure AD client IDs, tenant IDs, and Dynamics URLs are no longer exposed to the client-side JavaScript bundle
+- **Server-Side Configuration**: All sensitive configuration is handled server-side using Next.js server actions
+- **Runtime Configuration**: Configuration is fetched securely at runtime rather than being embedded in the build
+- **Better Compliance**: Meets security best practices by keeping sensitive data on the server

 ## Next Steps